yqshao/pinnacle/joss/paper.md

 # Summary

-PiNNAcLe is an implementation of the so-called "activated learning" algorithm for running machine-learning potential (MLP)-based molecular dynamics (MD) simulations -- an emerging approach to simulate the large-scale and long-time dynamics of systems where empirical forms of the PES are difficult to obtain.
+PiNNAcLe is an implementation of our adaptive learn-on-the-fly algorithm for running machine-learning potential (MLP)-based molecular dynamics (MD) simulations -- an emerging approach to simulate the large-scale and long-time dynamics of systems where empirical forms of the PES are difficult to obtain.

 The algorithm aims to solve the challenge of parameterizing MLPs for large-time-scale MD simulations, by validating simulation results at